-Prior to my two-week vacation this summer, I asked my Yoga students for feedback about why they do Yoga, what they are learning of particular interest on their Yoga journey, and what they would like to learn more about.
-Your responses will guide our Yoga philosophy discussions over the next few months.
+I like to ask my Yoga students for feedback about why they do Yoga, what they are learning of particular interest on their Yoga journey, and what they would like to learn more about.